 Handy Hints for Trampoline Owners

 Keeping your trampoline in the best condition will ensure its long life and maintain its performance.
-This section provides you with some of the helpful information that we have gathered over the years from selling trampolines.
+This section provides you with some of the helpful information that we’ve gathered over the years from selling trampolines.

 • When your trampoline is not going to be used for a long period it is best stored out of the weather if possible.